-iCellate has conducted an all-comers, single center study in a high-risk population (smokers, cancer heredity, hepatitis B and positive PSA) of 3388 subjectively healthy individuals to investigate if screening for CTC in blood samples is a clinically valid test for early detection of cancer.
+iCellate, in collaboration with Hospital Nacional Arzobispo Loayza in Lima, has conducted an all-comers, single center study in a high-risk population (smokers, cancer heredity, hepatitis B or positive PSA) of 3388 subjectively healthy individuals to investigate if screening for CTC (circulating tumor cells) in blood samples is a clinically valid test for early detection of cancer.

 The results were in line with expectations, based on the cancer incidence in Peru and the high-risk profile of the patients.
 107 individuals (3.2%) were found to have one or more CTC in their blood stream.

-The present findings therefore identify screening for circulating tumor cells as a promising new screening test for early detection of cancer.
+The present findings therefore confirm screening for circulating tumor cells as a promising new screening test for early detection of cancer.